Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Canada Day celebrations in North Vancouver happen at the Shipyards.
 The event runs from 11:00 am to 7:00 pm and features family-friendly activities and live entertainment.

-If you plan to be on the North Shore on July 1st and want to celebrate Canada’s birthday, then the Shipyards is the place to be!
-What you’ll find there is a great event, at an awesome venue, and worth travelling to from elsewhere in the Lower Mainland!
+If you plan to be on the North Shore on July 1st and want to celebrate Canada’s birthday, then the Shipyards is the place to be.
+What you’ll find there is a great event, at an awesome venue, and worth travelling to from elsewhere in the Lower Mainland.

 Canada Day in Surrey

 The largest Canada Day festivities in the Lower Mainland take place at the Bill Reid Millennium Amphitheatre in Surrey.
-The big event returns with in-person activities in 2025.
+The big event returned with in-person activities in 2025.
 As with most other top Canada Day festival venues, admission is free.

 Unlike most other Canada Day events, at the Surrey event there are amusement rides.
 In addition to all the midway rides, games and food vendors, the Surrey Canada Day event also features live music concerts throughout the day.
 The celebrations finish with fireworks at about 10:15 pm.